lmapii/run-clang-format/readme.md

 ### I don't want to specify the root for `clang-format`

-This tool does not determine the common denominator for all paths to place the `.clang-format` file there.
-Two reasons:
+This tool does not determine the common denominator for all paths to place the `.clang-format` file there:

-- First of all, no common root folder except the file system root might exist.
+- No common root folder might exist, except the file system root.
-- Second, in case of failures or when aborting the tools you don't want `.clang-format` files flying around in your folder structure.
+- In case of failures or when aborting the tool, you don't want `.clang-format` files flying around in your folder structure.
-- Third, it would need special handling for *Scenario A*.
+- It would need special handling for *Scenario A*.